 Which? members can log in to view our reviews.
 If you’re not yet a member, try Which? for £1 to unlock this and all our other online reviews – from safe child car seats and baby monitors to TVs and washing machines.

-In February and March 2014, we asked 2,005 parents of children aged five or under what they found most annoying about their pushchairs.
+In February and March 2014, we asked 2,005 parents of children aged five or under what they found most annoying about their pushchair, pram, buggy or stroller.
 These are the 10 most commonly experienced problems:

 - Shopping basket too small